 Children are introduced to activities that teach them about nutrition, where food comes from and how food helps them to grow, to see and touch fruits and vegetables, and then associate them with colors, shapes, sizes, taste and smell, they are helped in cutting it, the children enjoyed the color, taste and smell of the fruits.

-Computer parts and operation, mouse and keyboard operations, introduction to typing.
+General knowledge about computer parts and operation, mouse and keyboard operations.

 Learn about different units of measure, how to measure things and different ways to measure solids and liquids.